opendatacube/datacube-ows/docs/configuration.rst

 *    Access Constraints (global only)
 *    Contact Info Organisation (global only)
 *    Contact Info Position (global only)

+.. [#tlt] Prefixes, suffixes and labels are pre-combined for translation purposes, and only combined tick_labels that contain at least one alphabetic character are recognised by the translation engine.
+E.g. a label of "0.0" with a prefix of "<" will not be picked up by the translation engine, but if the prefix is changed to "less than ", then the resulting combined value "less than 0.0" WILL be picked up the translation engine.

 Internationalisation/Translation of Metadata
 ++++++++++++++++++++++++++++++++++++++++++++